bestie/module_require/README.md

+# Module Require

-# A scoped, module based code loading for Ruby
+## A scoped, module based code loading mechanism for Ruby

 This is an experimental project to ascertain the utility and practicality of an opt-in, scoped code loading mechanism.